-People pay with debit and credit cards today, but they will pay with phones in the very near future.
-Telecoms have the opportunity to corner the market on near-field-communication (NFC) technology, which will play a central role this shift.
+People have been paying with debit and credit cards for a very long time, but they are starting to pay with their phones (Samsung Pay or Apple Pay for example).
+Telecoms have the opportunity to corner the market on near-field communication (NFC) technology, which will play a central role in this shift.
 NFC technology doesn’t need to rely on mobile phones exclusively, either.
 It can be combined with tablets, connected cars, and even smart clothing.

 This, in turn, will let telecoms monetize everyday transactions for millions of people buying coffee, fuel, lunch, groceries, and movie tickets.
 The best part is that this revenue stream can also operate on a usage billing model and in conjunction with bill-on-behalf services, making it a desirable vertical for both B2C and B2B revenue models.

 Telecoms can monetize B2B sales data for virtually any connected device using their mobile data plan, and they can even bill for it by usage.
-EngageIP, in particular, lets telecoms bill for the amount of usage data transmitted between components of devices—like the ones found in a smartphone or a connected car—in real time.
+LogiSense, in particular, lets telecoms bill for the amount of usage data transmitted between components of devices, like the ones found in a smartphone or a connected car - in real-time.

 This lets OEMs see how their products perform by the day, week, month, season, quarter, and year.
 In turn, they’ll understand exactly how often their products are used, where they are used, and to what capacity they are used.